JahzeelReid/spotifyTranslatorapp/README.md

 This is a web app turned native app.
 Objectives:
--initialize spotify api
+-initialize spotify api **DONE**
 -pull user songs from spotify
 -start and stop music through python script
 -pull lyric lists from spotify